sciamlab/webapp-artifact/README.md

 # webapp-artifact
-an empty artifact to create webapps in angular
+an empty minimal artifact to create angular webapps